michaellouisdyer/Synthetic-Opioid-Overdose/README.md

 #### Hypothesis Testing
 A two-way analysis of variance _factors: year(2010 - 2016) X drug(cocaine, synthetic opioids))_
-df showed that while there was not a significant difference for the mean number of deaths for each drug across all years (_F_=0.07, _p_=0.79), there was a significant interaction between cocaine and synthetic deaths (_F_ = 3.75, _p_=0.08), where deaths by each drug increased by a function of each other eash subsequent year.
+showed that there was not a significant difference for the mean number of deaths for each drug across all years (_F_=0.07, _p_=0.79), nor a significant interaction between cocaine and synthetic deaths (_F_ = 3.75, _p_=0.08), where deaths by each drug increased by a function of each other eash subsequent year.
 There was a significant effect of year(_F_ = 15.73, _p_<0.01), where deaths increased from 2010 to 2016.

 #### County Statistics
 County analysis showed that the highest overall MCD drug deaths were in Kentucky and West Virginia, while Washington County was in the top five for both overall and synthetic deaths.